 If not for the faint breathing, his tranquil bulk under the thin pale sheet could have been a piece of furniture, covered against dust in a vacated household.
 Or a mountain rising above the valley of my absence.
 Amid the strangeness and distance I felt a creeping maternal concern for his vulnerable form.

-Is that how she saw me, all those nights, before I awoke to reflect her calm implacable gaze?
+Is that how I looked, all those nights, before waking to reflect the calm implacable gaze of that creature in the window?

 * * *